 There is no minimum age to start casual or part-time work in ACT.
-However if you are under the age of 15, you can only do light work.
+However, if you are under the age of 15, you can only do light work.
+This applies even if you are working for a family business.
 Examples of light work are:

 If you are under 15, your parents will need to give written permission to your employer before you commence work.

-There are limits on how many hours you can work each day depending on age:
+There are limits on how many hours you can work each day depending on your age:

 If an employer wants you to work more than 10 hours a week (such as in school holidays), they need to contact the director-general at least a week before the work starts.